 RCM Technologies, Inc. (the "Company" or "RCM") is a premier provider of business and technology solutions designed to enhance and maximize the operational performance of its customers through the adaptation and deployment of advanced engineering, life sciences and information technology services.
 Additionally, the Company provides specialty health care staffing services through its Specialty Health Care Services group.
-RCM's offices are primarily located in major metropolitan centers throughout North America.
+RCM's offices are primarily located in major metropolitan centers throughout North America, with additional offices in the Netherlands, Serbia and Germany.